 Skip to main content

-Headless diagram downloads return the same GraphEditor-rendered image bytes used by browser exports.
+Headless diagram downloads return the same diagram image a user can export from the browser.
 Use the CloudEval CLI when an agent needs a PNG, JPEG, or SVG file directly.
 Authenticate first with cloudeval login or cloudeval login --headless.
 Use --machine only when service-principal machine authentication is configured.

 CloudEval dependency graph that can also be exported through headless diagram image downloads